 14 October 2021

-A responsible approach to business is crucial in the mining industry.
+Decreasing tailings dam risks with technology should be a top priority for mining companies since a responsible approach to business is crucial in the mining industry.
 Mining companies now need to balance the need for minerals with the call for sustainability.
 There have already been significant breakthroughs by applying digital technology to improve the safety and sustainability of mines.
-In this post, we will be discussing the risks of tailings dams, and how to decrease those risks with technology.
+In this post, we will be discussing the risks of tailings dams, and how to decrease tailings dam risks with technology.

 What are tailings?